Mexxy-lab/Netflix_react-cloneapp/README.md

 eksctl create iamidentitymapping --cluster nameofcluster --region=region --arn rolearncreated --group system:masters --username CodeBuildKubectlRole
 ```

-- After deployment on the k8s cluster you can access the application using the external ip address assigned
+- After deployment on the k8s cluster you can access the application using the external ip address assigned.

 - Make sure to also create your secret for pulling the image from ECR.
 Use below command.